MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/collector.md

 ## Transform template

 Our **transform template** includes two parameters that are passed from the **collector template**:
-* `"source"` is an object that receives one of the property value objects from the property array.
+* `source` is an object that receives one of the property value objects from the property array.
 In our example, each object from the `"securityRules"` array will be passed in one at a time.
-* `"state"` is an array that receives the concatenated results of all the previous transforms.
+* `state` is an array that receives the concatenated results of all the previous transforms.
 This is the collection of transformed JSON.

 Our parameters look like this: